seh32/FundMe/README.md

 # FundMe
-A search tool to return information about research grant support on a given list of diseases.
+A search tool to return information about research grant support on a given list of research topics, such as diseases.

 ##Overview:
 FundMe.py will search the PubMed database for articles on diseases from a given list and return grant information.